Jan 10, 2017

 Live Well: Live an Active Life with Arthritis

-Roll out your mat, find your zen, and channel your inner yogi for a yoga classes!
+Roll out your mat, find your zen, and channel your inner yogi for some yoga classes!
 The various poses, focused on stretching and flexibility, performed during a yoga class have an incredibly positive effect on your body.
-Not only do you gain enormous strength from that tree pose, but you will also find that the stretches associated with yoga have the ability to eliminate some of those constant aches and pains.
+Not only do you gain enormous strength from that tree pose, but you will also find that the stretches associated with yoga can eliminate some of those constant aches and pains.

-Exercising daily is important, but that does not necessarily mean you have to devote a whole hour to each workout.
+Exercising daily is crucial, but that does not necessarily mean you have to devote a whole hour to each workout.
 Shorter 15-30 minute sessions done each day for multiple days in a row have immense benefits.
 The key is to be consistent with your workouts.
-A short, 30-minute stroll through the neighborhood everyday will start adding up to major health benefits.
+A short, 30-minute stroll through the neighborhood every day will start adding up to major health benefits.

 Get moving and live well with arthritis!
 Don’t let achy and stiff joints hold you back from living your best life possible.
-For more monthly tips on living well with arthritis in 2017, keep following Carolina Arthritis!
+For more monthly tips on living well with arthritis, keep following Carolina Arthritis!